DelayList

 Returns an infinite DelayList of repeating xs.

-Returns l with every occurrence of from replaced by to.
+Returns l with every occurrence of src replaced by dst.

 Does not force the tail of l.